 The Murano CrossCabriolet comes with a long list of standard features including eightway power heated driver’s seat with power lumbar support, four-way manual heated front passenger seat with easy entry function, heated steering wheel, two-position driver’s seat memory system for seat, steering wheel and outside mirrors; leather-wrapped steering wheel and shift knob, and Nissan Intelligent Key with Push Button Ignition.
 Standard equipment includes Bluetooth Hands-free Phone System, HomeLink Universal Transceiver and RearView Monitor, and an optional Nissan Hard Drive Navigation System.

 Base price on the 2012 Nissan Murano CrossCabriolet is $44,540.
 Grant Miller is the publisher of Community Newspapers.
-He may be contacted by calling 305-662-2277 or by addressing email to Grant@CommunityNewspapers.com
+He may be contacted by calling 305-662-2277 or by addressing email to Grant@CommunityNewspapers.comYou might be interested in these stories:

 Short URL: http://www.communitynewspapers.com/?p=45702